Bardo National Museum attack

 On 18 March 2015, two militants attacked the Bardo National Museum in the Tunisian capital city of Tunis, and took hostages.
 Twenty-one people, mostly European tourists, were killed at the scene, and an additional victim died ten days later.
 Around fifty others were injured.
 The two gunmen, Tunisian citizens Yassine Labidi and Saber Khachnaoui, were killed by police.
 Police treated the event as a terrorist attack.

-The Islamic State of Iraq and the Levant (ISIL) claimed responsibility for the attack, and threatened to commit further attacks.
-However, the Tunisian government blamed a local splinter group of al-Qaeda in the Islamic Maghreb, called the Okba Ibn Nafaa Brigade, for the attack.
+The Islamic State (IS) claimed responsibility for the attack, and threatened to commit further attacks.
+However, the Tunisian government blamed a local splinter group of al-Qaeda in the Islamic Maghreb, called the Uqba Ibn Nafi Brigade, for the attack.
 A police raid killed nine members ten days later.

 Background

 Since the removal from power of longtime President Zine El Abidine Ben Ali in the 2011 Tunisian Revolution, the country has faced occasional attacks from Islamist militants, mainly in remote areas.
 Tourism has been important to the nation's economy since its transition to democracy.